cmdcolin/dotfiles/README.md

 ## Details about my setup

 - Computer - Dell laptop with 32gb RAM, 512GB SSD
-- OS - Ubuntu 23.04
+- OS - Ubuntu 24.10
 - Music player - [fml9000](https://github.com/cmdcolin/fml9000) or
   [ytshuffle](https://cmdcolin.github.io/ytshuffle/)
-- Text editor - neovim nightly 0.10 + built-in lsp + treesitter + telescope
+- Text editor - neovim nightly
-- Browser - Firefox (switched from Chrome Oct 2022)
+- Browser - Firefox
 - Browser Add-ons - Dark Reader, uBlock origin

-I perform a lot of work in tmux+neovim where I split the screen vertically (two halves side by side) with tmux and then do either tests on one side of the screen or have two split screens.
-If needed I make a new tmux tab.
-I close and re-open vim a lot which is kind of crazy in a way, but seems to work for me I don't use any NERDTree type sidebar, and instead use a lot of telescope search bars
+I perform a lot of work in tmux+neovim where I split the screen vertically and/or horizontally

+If needed I make a new tmux tab

+I close and re-open nvim a lot in doing so

+I don't use any file browser type sidebar, and instead just use a lot of quick searches

 ## Screenshot